ReiannaLiu/Crowdfunding_ETL/README.md

 <br>
 <br>

-Execute the crowdfunding_db_queries.sql script in pgAdmin 4 query tool, one at a time, to check that each table has been succesfully created.
+Execute the crowdfunding_db_queries.sql script in pgAdmin 4 query tool, one at a time, to check that each table has been successfully created.
 <br>
 <br>
 <br>